 For Preservatives: Tie!

-Canned food is naturally preserved though the canning process, so it requires fewer chemical preservatives than dry foods, if any.
-Also, because it is made from more actual meat and less carbohydrates, it generally doesn't contain artificial flavours or colours, either.
+Canned food is naturally preserved through the canning process, so it requires fewer chemical preservatives than dry foods if any.
+Also, because it is made from more actual meat and fewer carbohydrates, it generally doesn't contain artificial flavours or colours, either.

 The good news is there are a number of BPA-free canned cat foods, like Feline Naturals.
 Alternatively, you can also choose smaller cans to limit BPA exposure.

 Dry cat food can be poured into a bowl and left all day.
 Since many cats are grazers, this works just fine and makes it easy for cat owners with erratic schedules to feed their pets.
 Just be careful not to mix water in your pet’s dry kibble: mixing water with dry food can allow for bacterial contamination.